 - Construction: Another big advantage of laser scanning is when it comes to construction coordination, specifically in avoiding conflicts between different systems (i.e., HVAC, electrical, plumbing).
 Data can also be shared between parties to help with any remote coordination.
 Scanning isn’t just performed at the beginning of a project either; it can be done at various other points along the timeline to better document milestones, reduce the necessity of change orders and pass off work to other trades professionals.
 Laser scanning in construction can also help document where errors were made and identify a solution faster.

-- Operations, retrofits and renovations: Laser scanning captures a very high level of detail, and this helps create a permanent as-built record for both owners and facility managers.
+- Operations, retrofits and renovations: 3D building scanners capture a very high level of detail, and this helps create a permanent as-built record for both owners and facility managers.
 In the end, this data can help with building operations, renovations and future building additions and even demolitions.

 Benefits of Laser Scanning in Construction

-There are plenty of benefits to deploying laser scanning on your next project.
+There are plenty of benefits to deploying the technology on your next project.
 Here’s a look at some of the most significant reasons why your projects could benefit from laser scanning:

 - Improves quality and accuracy: Laser scanning is accurate and allows construction teams to take planning and detail to a whole other level on site.